TucksonDev/orbit-playground/README.md

 - `docker compose start <container>`: starts the specified container
 - `docker compose restart <container>`: restarts the specified container
 - `docker compose create <container>`: creates the specified container (in case it's been removed)

+## Enable Blockscout

+Setting the env variable `ENABLE_BLOCKSCOUT` to true, will start the blockscout containers when running `start-node`.

+Blockscout will be available at http://localhost/

+## Clean up data

+To clean up all data generated while running the chain, you can run the following command

+`yarn clean`

 ## Update the WASM module root of your node (WIP)